 - Ceph Kernel Modules¶

-The collection of kernel modules which can be used to interact with the Ceph System (e.g.,
+The collection of kernel modules that can be used to interact with the Ceph Cluster (for example:

 - Ceph Manager¶